 10 Tips to Keep Heat In This Winter

 As temperatures fall in the winter, furnaces and HVAC systems start working harder and utility bills begin to rise.
 Living in a cold house is uncomfortable at best and takes a toll on your health at worst.
-But no one wants to pay sky high utility bills.
-So, here are a 10 tips to help you stay warm and cozy in the winter, while keeping your utility bills from getting out of control:
+But no one wants to pay sky-high utility bills.
+So, here are 10 tips to help you stay warm and cozy in the winter while keeping your utility bills from getting out of control:

 Use your curtains wisely

 Keep your curtains open when the sun is shining to allow the heat into your home.
 But be sure to close them once the sun goes down to trap that heat indoors.
 And if you invest in insulated curtains, this works even better.

 Locate all the vents in your house and make sure you don’t have anything blocking warm air from getting into the room.
 Move furniture as necessary and make sure not to pile any clothes or other items over furnace vents.

 Heat rises, and if your attic isn’t properly insulated you can lose a lot of heat through your roof.
 Check your attic insulation and make sure you have proper levels to keep as much of the heat you’re paying for in your house instead of floating up and away.

 Windows, doors, and cracks in the floor can let in a very unwelcome chill.
 If your windows are drafty, there are a few easy, inexpensive solutions: weather stripping can be placed along the sides of the sashes, rope caulk can be used to insulate any gaps, or shrink film can be used to seal the entire window.
 For doors, you can use weather stripping along the sides and tops and various draft-stopping solutions for the bottom (better-insulated door sweeps, door snakes, etc.) Two of the biggest causes of drafts can be mail slots and pet doors.
 Be sure to seal those if they aren’t in use.